-Ray is the co-founder and Chief Executive of Alcidion Corporation.
+Ray is the co-founder and Executive Chairman of Alcidion Group.
 He brings a wealth of public and private sector healthcare experience and knowledge to Alcidion including the role of the Chief Executive and Chairman of the South Australian Health Commission from 1994 – 1998 and Chair of the Australian Health Ministers’ Advisory Council.
 Ray’s budget responsibility during his tenure as CEO Health Commission was US$1 billion per annum.

 Ray has taken a key leadership role in Commonwealth and State Government initiatives including hospital service rationalisations, major funding reforms for healthcare services, origination of co-ordinated care in Australia and integrated service delivery in the Australian context.